To watch the full interview, click here.

 Spring has officially arrived, and many with seasonal allergies are suffering from the typical symptoms that include sneezing, itchy and watery eyes, and runny nose.
 Doctors treat thousands of patients every year who suffer from allergic reactions to environmental allergens such as grass and flower pollen.
 The Medical Director of the Town and Country Total Access Urgent Care, Dr. Paul Hinrichs, recently offered advice on ways to alleviate allergy symptoms.

 Ways to beat spring allergies:

 - Visit Total Access Urgent Care to see a provider

 - Take antihistamines at least two hours before being exposed to known allergens

 - Take a shower immediately after exposure to known allergens

 - Keep windows and doors closed at home

 - Avoid being outside during the morning hours when pollen counts are higher

 - Use nasal saline or Neti Pot

 Total Access Urgent Care happily treats all illnesses and injuries and also provides drug testing and immunizations.
-Walk in to be seen by a physician seven days per week.
+Walk in to be seen by a provider seven days per week.
 The Town and Country, Chesterfield, South County, St. Louis Hills, and Chesterfield locations are open every day from 8am to 8 pm, and the Webster Groves/Rock Hill location is open from 6am to 10pm.
 Call 314-656-7899 for more information or visit us at www.tauc.com.